Breastfeeding: impact on estrogen levels, the vagina and pelvic floor

 Flaxseed (crushed)547300Extremely High

-Hormone-free vaginal treatments for low oestrogen symptoms
+Hormone-free vaginal treatments for low estrogen symptoms

 Studies3,4 show that fennel has activity when used vaginally to increase the function and thickness of vaginal epithelial cells.